emreOytun/HotelSoftware/README.md

 # Hotel-Software

-Before executing the program, MAKE SURE THAT "HotelRooms.txt" and "CurrentPrice.txt" ARE IN THE SAME FILE AS THE PROGRAM.
+Before executing the program, MAKE SURE THAT "HotelRooms.bin" and "CurrentPrice.txt" ARE IN THE SAME FILE AS THE PROGRAM.

-Room logs are kept in file "HotelRooms.txt" in binary form, so they can be read and changed by using program.
+Room logs are kept in file "HotelRooms.bin" in binary form, so they can be read and changed by using program.

 Current price is kept in file "CurrentPrice.txt".